St Mary and St Modwen Church, Burton-on-Trent: Construction

 With the increasing local Catholic population of Burton, a new larger church needed to be built.
 The priest, Fr C. McCabe commissioned a Mr Young of London to plan a new church.
-According to Historic England, he probably was John Edgar Young, the son of John Young.
+According to Historic England, this possibly was John Edgar Young, the son of John Young.
 Archibald Matthias Dunn was consulted about building the church, but his design was rejected for being too expensive.
 Instead, J. Knight Morley, who previously worked with E. W. Pugin, was asked about the church and he modified Young's plans.
 On 16 May 1878, the foundation stone was laid by the Bishop of Birmingham William Bernard Ullathorne.
 Construction of the church was done by Messrs Lowe and Sons and was delayed by the late delivery of columns made of Connemara marble.
 On 27 August 1879, the church was opened in a ceremony where Cardinal Henry Manning, Archbishop of Westminster, preached.
-The church cost £4,000 and was partially funded by a Mr F. M. Spilsbury from Willington.
+The church cost £4,000 and was partially funded by Francis Mosley Spilsbury from Willington.
 The high altar was carved by John Roddis of Birmingham.
 In 1898, the altar in the Sacred Heart chapel was installed.
 In 1901, the altar in the Lady Chapel was added.
 Both altars were built by Richard Lockwood Boulton.
 In 1902, the chapel windows were installed.
 They were built by Franz Mayer of Munich.
 In 1910, the original school-chapel was replaced by a new school that later became the current parish centre.

 Parish

 St Mary and St Modwen Church has its own parish.
-The church has three Sunday Masses at Mass 9:00am, 11:00am and 6:00pm.
+The church has three Sunday Masses at 9:00am, 11:00am and 6:00pm.